Ecwid/ecwid-api-docs/includes/_orders.md

 orderComments | string  | Order comments
 couponDiscount | number | Discount applied to order using a coupon volumeDiscount | number | Sum of discounts based on subtotal.
 Is included into the `discount` field discount | number | The sum of all applied discounts **except for the coupon discount**.
-To get the total order discount, take the sum of `couponDiscount` and `discount` field values membershipBasedDiscount | number | Sum of discounts based on customer group.
+To get the total order discount, take the sum of `couponDiscount` and `discount` field values.
+Total order discount is a sum of all discounts applied to items (both regular discount and discount coupons) unless they were modified after order was placed membershipBasedDiscount | number | Sum of discounts based on customer group.
 Is included into the `discount` field totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group.
 Is included into the `discount` field discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon